PragmaTechSydney/myblog/content/posts/cdmxpt1.md

 date: 2024-11-23
 description: Social
 ---
-I’m half way through my Mexican adventure.
+I’m half way through my [Mexican adventure](/posts/niceweather/).
 Before I left, I had two very different reactions from folks when I said I was staying in Mexico City; “It’s dangerous, isn’t it?” from people who hadn’t been, and “You’re gonna love it!” from people who had.

-The you’re-gonna-love-it people were right - it’s a cracking city, with so much to see and do, but also very warm vibes that make you want to settle in and get to know it better.
+The you’re-gonna-love-it people were right, of course - it’s a cracking city, with so much to see and do, but also very warm vibes that make you want to settle in and get to know it better.

 Photos are on [Flickr](https://flickr.com/photos/philliecasablanca/albums/72177720321779743).